Janjucetus: Description

 Janjucetus is estimated to have been about 3.5 m in length, about the size of the modern bottlenose dolphin (Tursiops spp.) and much smaller than any living baleen whale.
 The snout was broad and triangular, and was not flattened or elongated like those of modern baleen whales.
 The upper jaw (maxilla) made up around 79% of the snout.
-The two-halves of the lower jaw were fused (mandibular symphysis), as opposed to the flexible mandibular symphysis of modern baleen whales which allows them to significantly increase the size of their mouth.
+The two halves of the lower jaw were fused (mandibular symphysis), as opposed to the flexible mandibular symphysis of modern baleen whales which allows them to significantly increase the size of their mouth.
 Compared to archaeocetes, primitive whales, the snout is wider, which may have been a precursor to the large mouths of modern baleen whales.
 Like other baleen whales, Janjucetus did not possess the ability to echolocate; however, it may have had a large line of fat along its lower jaw, similar to modern toothed whales (Odontoceti), which would mean it could detect ultrasonic signals.
 It had unusually large eyes for baleen whales compared to its body size, which were positioned high up on the skull; likewise, it probably relied on good eyesight instead of echolocation to navigate.

 Janjucetus did not have baleen, and instead had large teeth.
 The incisors and canines formed a row of conical stabbing teeth, while the premolars and molars were shaped like serrated blades.
 The teeth were deeply rooted, and the cheek teeth had two roots, perhaps adaptations for handling large prey.
 The teeth decreased in size towards the back of the mouth.
 It had sizable temporalis muscles, indicated by their location on the top of the head, meaning it had a strong bite.
 It had four or six incisor teeth, two canine teeth, eight premolars, and four or six molars in the upper jaw.
-The teeth had heavily-ridged enamel, and upper teeth were more widely spaced apart than the lower teeth.
+The teeth had heavily ridged enamel, and upper teeth were more widely spaced apart than the lower teeth.
 These teeth perhaps showcase how highly specialised Janjucetus was to its niche, or indicate that it was an evolutionary dead-end given the later proliferation of baleen-bearing baleen whales.

 Classification

 Janjucetus is considered to be a baleen whale (Mysticeti), despite not having baleen, due to key synapomorphies of the skull anatomy, for example in the way the nasal bones meet the bones of the braincase.
-Janjucetus is one of two genera, along with the extinct Mammalodon which is also from southeastern Australia, in the family Mammalodontidae.
+Janjucetus is one of two genera, along with the extinct Mammalodon which is also from south-eastern Australia, in the family Mammalodontidae.
 Janjucetus was initially assigned to its own monotypic family, Janjucetidae, but a subsequent cladistic analysis by Fitzgerald in 2010 reassigned it to the Mammalodontidae, making Janjucetidae a junior synonym.
 Janjucetus is one of the six toothed baleen whales of the Oligocene, the other being M. colliveri, M. hakataramea, Chonecetus, Aetiocetus and Llanocetus.